bordszz/cs-11-jjj-laro-craft/README.md

 - The map/board is printed with the letters replaced with emojis
 - The game asks for the player's input
 - The board is updated accordingly, win conditions are checked to see if the game has ended or not
-- if game is won, program ends, else the loop repeats
+- if game is won, program ends, else the main loop repeats
 - if a player dies, program ends

 II.
 Terminal Mode (pre-moves are inputted)
-- In the terminal mode, instead of the user being asked for moves to update the map live, pre-moves are inputted and the output is the final state of the board.
+- In the terminal mode, instead of the user being asked for moves to update the map live, pre-moves are inputted in this format:

+        python3 shroom_raider.py -f Levels/Level(number).txt -m <string_of_moves> -o Output.txt

+    or

+        python3 -m shroom_raider -f Levels/Level(number).txt -m <string_of_moves> -o Output.txt

+    The result should alter the Output.txt file to show if a level is cleared or not, and show what the board would look like after the string of moves.

 ### III.
 Important Game Functions 🤓
 The algorithm was possible thanks to these functions/function blocks: